 The only issue is that Android phones often offer alternative email apps made by the manufacturers, which may or may not be good.

 This is a difficult category to call.
 In the past, we’ve argued that Apple does the best job capturing lighting, coloring, and other details, but the latest Android smartphones are casting a lot of doubt on that assertion.
-Google’s Pixel 2 and Pixel 2 XL boast the best cameras we’ve used so far, but the iPhone 8 Plus and iPhone X come close.
+Google’s Pixel 3 and Pixel 3 XL boast the best cameras we’ve used so far, but the iPhone XS and XS Max come close.